 As a public sector body, Stafford and Surrounds CCG is required under the 2010 Equality Act to make provision for various obligations and legally-mandated duties conferred on us by the Act (known as the ‘Public Sector Equality Duty’ or PSED).
 These PSED requirements relate to the CCG as an NHS Commissioner, local system leader and as an employer.
 When deploying our commissioning functions, we are required to promote equality and diversity and tackle health inequalities.
 Part of these duties relate to the publication of certain strategy documents, including our CCG objectives in this area, along with annual equality and inclusion reports to show how we are performing against those.

 The CCG is committed to promoting equality in the local community and further afield.
 A joint pdf Equality and Diversity Strategy (701 KB) 2017 - 2020 has been developed with Cannock Chase CCG and South East Staffordshire and Seisdon Peninsula CCG.
+The strategy outlines the new equality objectives for the CCG.
 You can also view the pdf action plan which details how the strategy will be delivered.
 (120 KB)

 Our Health Profile provides more information about the current demographics of the local population in Stafford and its surrounding areas.

 The Equality Act 2010 requires all public bodies and NHS Trusts to assess their performance on equality and inclusion across the protected characteristic groups (age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex, and sexual orientation) and show how they are improving the experiences of staff, patients and service users and other stakeholders.

 Each year we publish our annual pdf Equality and Inclusion Report (1.30 MB) , which details the progress we have made over the last year on equality and inclusion issues in regard to its staff, patients and service users and other stakeholders.